 - Visualization activities, including meditation, positive affirmations, and mindfulness

 - Work with a coach, counselor or coach who motivates you to stay on the right track

 The right tool for you depends on your perception/learning style, your personality, limitations, and current abilities.
 We’ll elaborate on these goal setting tools below.

 Keeping a journal allows you to record your progress, the setbacks you have faced and brainstorm ways to overcome them.
 As few as ten minutes a day to review and record your goals and progress will help you stay focused, motivated and more positive about your quest (Robinson, 2017).
 It’s re-affirming to see how far you’ve come in achieving your goals.

 2. Digital Productivity and Goal Setting Tools

 You’re on your devices daily, so why not use them to your advantage in achieving the best life possible?
-Quest Depot is a daily habit tracker app that allows you to focus on goals you’re hoping to achieve and check them off as you achieve them.
+MyCuraJOY is a daily habit tracker app that allows you to focus on goals you’re hoping to achieve and check them off as you achieve them.
 It’s got a very appealing and intuitive graphic interface, built-in reminders and in-depth functionalities that incorporate best practices from goal setting, performance science, psychology and goal completion.

 Not only can you create goals and track progress, but it also gives you access to professional coaching and a whole community of like-minded, success-oriented people.
-Quest Depot is unique in the social nature of its reward system, encouraging users to seek out “allies” to join them on quests and put in real money as incentives for successful completion of goals.
+MyCuraJOY is unique in the social nature of its reward system, encouraging users to seek out “allies” to join them on quests and put in real money as incentives for successful completion of goals.
 This exceptional function is based on human psychology, and greatly increases users’ motivation and accountability to the goals they’ve set.